 Elgar was another musician who struggled to establish himself at first.
-Between 1879 and 1884, he worked as band leader for the Powick Asylum in Worcester, for which he was paid a flat fee of £30.
+Between 1879 and 1884, he worked as bandleader for the Powick Asylum in Worcester, for which he was paid a flat fee of £30.
 He earned 1s.
 6d for additional accompaniments and 5s. for a polka or quadrille.
 He was forced to move back to his native Worcestershire in 1891 from London due to a lack of work.
-This all changed by the turn of the century, when he emerged as the preeminent composer in Britain.
+This all changed by the turn of the century when he emerged as the preeminent composer in Britain.

 Pyotr Ilyich Tchaikovsky, £5,429

-Tchaikovsky was appointed professor of music theory and the Moscow Conservatory in 1865, where he received the modest salary of 50 rubles a month.
+Tchaikovsky was appointed professor of music theory and the Moscow Conservatory in 1865, where he received a modest salary of 50 rubles a month.
 He continued in this post until 1878, while at the same time continuing to work on his compositions.

 Wolfgang Amadeus Mozart, nearly £100,000

 Mozart’s income is based on an estimate of 3,000-4,000 florins in the last decade of his life.
-This was world’s away from when he was earning 150 florins a year during the 1770s as a court musician in Salzburg.
+This was the world’s away from when he was earning 150 florins a year during the 1770s as a court musician in Salzburg.